chris-inalsingh/ETL_Project/README.md

 	1. Worldwide Infection Rates

-SQL will be used to create the database
+PyMongo will be used to create the database

 #### Report
 1. ERD Diagram
-2. SQL structure
+2. MongoDB structure